ZTE : Exclusive - White House mulls new year executive order to bar Huawei, ZTE purchases | MarketScreener

 The RWA is concerned that an executive order could force its members to remove ZTE and Huawei equipment and also bar future purchases, said Caressa Bennet, RWA general counsel.

-It would cost $800 million to $1 billion for all RWA members to replace their Huawei and ZTE equipment, Bennet said.
+It would cost $800 million (632 million pounds) to $1 billion for all RWA members to replace their Huawei and ZTE equipment, Bennet said.

 Separately, the FCC in April granted initial approval to a regulation that bars giving federal funding to help pay for telecommunication infrastructure to companies that purchase equipment from firms deemed threats to U.S. national security, which analysts have said is aimed at Huawei and ZTE.